ruzen42/mc-config/README.md

 ## Features

-- Launch a Minecraft server from a JSON config file (in future maybe replaced by a TOML/YAML/Dhall config)
+- Launch a Minecraft server from a TOML config file
 - Auto-create a default config if none exists
 - Interactively download any Purpur version from the official API
 - CLI interface powered by `optparse-applicative`